Interrailing guide for beginners 2023

 Also, try to spend longer in cheaper locations such as Prague and Budapest, instead of places like Paris and Barcelona that are more expensive.

-Pitchup covers almost 8,000 campsites around the world.
-You can also search for campsites with lodges, caravans, wigwams and yurts for hire – so you can leave the tent at home!
+Pitchup covers over 5,000 campsites around the world.
+You can also search for campsites with lodges, caravans, wigwams and yurts for hire – so you can leave the tent at home.

 Sleep on the train